Bourkekev/ms1-music-school/README.md

 ##### Scroll to anchor point
 To get a nice scroll to anchor points wihin then homepage, I used the css scroll-behaviour property based off [CSS Tricks](https://css-tricks.com/almanac/properties/s/scroll-behavior/).
 Thi

-### Features Left to Implement
+### Features to consider implementing in the future
-- Another feature idea
+ - Social Media feed, Instagram, Twitter
+ - Online booking or payment for a class
+ - Pages about each instrument
+ - Blog or Latest News
+ - Video(s) of students playing instruments

 ## Testing